Gilgamech/website/Gillogisms.md

 - "Hackernews are libertarians until corporate policy conflicts with their immediate goals, at which time they fervently support nationalizing, you know, whatever is inconveniencing them." - N-Gate.com
 - "A (person) may (uninstall), nations may rise and fall, but an idea lives on." - John F Kennedy (When the idea is "Mickey Mouse", the idea can also change copyright laws.)
-- "When everybody's special, then nobody's special" - Syndrome (He was a misunderstood villain, because he wasn't a conservative villain hell-bent on destroying a world he could not <strong>control</strong>, but a liberal villain hell-bent on destroying a world he could not <strong>join</strong>.
+- "When everybody's special, then nobody's special" - Syndrome (He was a misunderstood villain, because he wasn't a conservative villain hell-bent on destroying a world he could not *control*, but a liberal villain hell-bent on destroying a world he could not *join*.
 - "All governments suffer a recurring problem: Power attracts pathological personalities.
 It is not that power corrupts but that it is magnetic to the corruptible.
 Such people have a tendency to become drunk on violence, a condition to which they are quickly addicted." - Frank Herbert, Chapterhouse Dune, Missionaria Protectiva
 - "The strongest reason for the people to retain the right to keep and bear arms is, as a last resort, to protect themselves against tyranny in government." - Thomas Jefferson (Jan6 proved that firearms aren't necessary to invade the US Capital buildings.)
 - "It is no measure of health to be well-adjusted to a profoundly sick society." - Jiddu Krisnamurti